 RPS has previously been selected for a number of the offshore wind sector’s major “firsts”.
 These include the world’s largest offshore wind farms Hornsea One, Two and Three, Scotland’s largest offshore wind farms the Berwick and Marr Bank projects, and now bp and EnBW’s first offshore wind farms in the UK.

 We build on a strong reputation in the market for innovation and pushing boundaries.
 Being widely known for our expertise means that we have consistently been chosen as the industry’s leading specialists to deliver on our clients’ offshore wind goals.

-Our talented team will both manage the EIA and HRA for the project and provide subject matter expertise, drawing on substantial recent and relevant DCO experience, to understand and mitigate any potential risks involved in project development.
+Our talented team will both manage the EIA and HRA for the project and provide subject matter expertise, drawing on substantial recent and relevant Development Consent Order experience, to understand and mitigate any potential risks involved in project development.

 RPS has purposely driven strategic R&D in several key risk areas for offshore wind consenting.
 This enables us to remain at the forefront of the industry and ensures our technical subject matter experts can bring the latest R&D and innovation to our clients.
 We can develop solutions to key challenges based on best-available science and provide clients with the information they need to make well-informed decisions.